FrancescoMrn/Image_Captioning/README.md

 ## Project overview

 The aim of this project is to build a model able to produce image captions stating from images.
 The model architecture is designed as encoder-decoder.
 The encoder part is resnet50 pretrained.
-The resnet50 is used to create the feature vector that later will be feed inside the decoder.
+The resnet50 is used to create the feature vector that later will be used as input of the decoder.
 The decoder part of the model is a RNN and specifically, a LSTM, chosen to ensure the best performances in the presence of long caption.

 <div style="text-align:center"><img src="./images/encoder-decoder.png" /></div>